Hainan Airlines

 Hainan Airlines is an airline headquartered in Haikou, Hainan, China.
 It is the largest civilian-run air transport company, making it the fourth-largest airline in terms of fleet size in the People's Republic of China, and the tenth-largest airline in Asia in terms of passengers carried.
 It operates scheduled domestic and international services on 500 routes from Hainan and various locations on the mainland, as well as charter services.
-Its main base is located at Haikou Meilan International Airport, with hubs at Beijing-Capital, Chongqing, Shenzhen and Xi’an, along with several focus cities.
+Its main base is located at Haikou Meilan International Airport, with hubs at Beijing-Capital, Chongqing, Shenzhen and Xi'an, along with several focus cities.

 History

 Early years

 Hainan Airlines was established in October 1989 as Hainan Province Airlines in Hainan, the largest special economic zone in China.
 Hainan Province Airlines became China's first joint-stock air-transport company following a restructuring in January 1993 and began scheduled services on 2 May 1993.
 The initial 250 million yuan (US$31.25 million) was financed by the Hainan government (5.33%) and the corporate staff (20%).
 The rest came from institutional shareholders.
-In 1996, the provincial airline was renamed to Hainan Airlines.
+In 1996, the provincial airline was renamed Hainan Airlines.

 American Aviation LLC, controlled by George Soros, had been a major shareholder of the airline since 1995.

 Executive-jet operations with a Bombardier Learjet 55 were added in April 1995.
 In 1998, Hainan Airlines became the first Chinese carrier to own shares of an airport after it had purchased 25% stake of Haikou Meilan International Airport.